codedeviate/Build-Your-Own-Tools-In-Go/executable-inspector/README.md

 make complete
 ```

-It will run clean, setup, build and finally run the project with some basic test parameters.
+This command will clean the project, set it up, build it, and then run it with some basic test parameters.